 That said, rarely will anyone just turn on a preset and consider an image complete.
 While that may be the ultimate goal, it’s rarely achieved.
 But they’re the perfect starting point during the editing process.

 Personally, I like to add presets to all of my images as soon as I import them.
 Usually, I split the scenes up based on the light they were shot, and then apply presets that work best with the light.

-Different times of day have different contrasts and colours that they produce in an image.
+Different times of day have different contrasts and colors that they produce in an image.
 For example, at high noon, the light can look flat and boring.
 So I’ll use a preset that warms up the image and increases the contrast.
-During sunset, the light is the most contrasty.
-So I use a preset that opens the shadows and decreases the highlight.
-This will produce as much dynamic range as possible so that I have all the detail available to work with.
-You can learn how to get even more detail out of your camera by using HDR techniques.
+During sunset and sunrise, the light is the most contrasty.

 When you’re in the Develop Module, your presets will appear on the left-hand panel, underneath the Navigator.
 The navigator is the smaller image on the top left corner, used to help you see where and how much you’re zooming in on the larger image in the middle.

 If you don’t have any presets, Adobe will have their stock presets loaded.
 These presets are simple by nature, and only change settings in the basic editing panel.
 The Adobe presets are a good place to start learning how to edit your own images to see what each of the sliders in the basic editing panel can do for your images.